AdeonMaster/pwa-template/README.md

 - In the opened window select `Trusted Root Certification Authorities` and press `Ok`
 - Make sure `Trusted Root Certification Authorities` appeared in certificate store input field and press `Next`
 - In the newly opened window press `Finish` button
-- After successful installation close all browser instances in order the new settings take effect
+- After successful installation close all browser instances in order new settings to take effect

 # Recommendations